Anthony Gueterbock, 18th Baron Berkeley: Life

 Gueterbock was educated at Eton College, before going up to Trinity College, Cambridge, where he graduated as a BA (proceeding MA).
-He then took a career in civil engineering with George Wimpey plc as an engineer until 1985.
+He then took a career in civil engineering with George Wimpey as an engineer until 1985.
 For the next ten years he worked as an engineer for Eurotunnel 1985–95.

 Gueterbock inherited his maternal ancestors' ancient title of Baron Berkeley in 1992, succeeding his aunt Mary Foley-Berkeley, 17th Baroness Berkeley.
 Lord Berkeley additionally became Baron Gueterbock, of Cranford in the London Borough of Hillingdon, in 2000, but remains known in Parliament as Lord Berkeley.
 His life peerage enables him to continue sitting as a Labour peer in the House of Lords, following the ejection of the vast majority of hereditary peers in 1999; he was not elected a hereditary representative peer.

 Since his introduction to the House of Lords in 1992, Lord Berkeley has served as Opposition Spokesman for Transport 1996–97 and Opposition Whip 1996–97.
 He is the Secretary of the All-Party Parliamentary Cycling Group and has tabled many questions in the House of Lords on Transport policy, including about bicycles on trains.
-Berkeley has also tabled questions about police conduct with regards to civil liberties.
-Berkeley queried restrictions on peers bringing guests into the House of Lords during President Barack Obama's visit to London.
+Lord Berkeley has also tabled questions about police conduct with regards to civil liberties.
+Lord Berkeley queried restrictions on peers bringing guests into the House of Lords during President Barack Obama's visit to London.

 Lord Berkeley served as Chairman of the Rail Freight Group, the industry representative body for the rail freight sector, and is elected as a board member of the European Rail Freight Association.
 He is also a Trustee of Plymouth Marine Laboratory, President of the UK Maritime Pilots' Association.

 Appointed an OBE in 1989 "for services to the construction industry", Lord and Lady Berkeley divide their time between homes in London and Cornwall.

-In 2019 Berkeley became Vice-Chairman of the All-Party Parliamentary Group on Whistleblowing.
+In 2019 Lord Berkeley became Vice-Chairman of the All-Party Parliamentary Group on Whistleblowing.
 He was named as Co-Chairman when the group reconstituted in 2020.
 All current and former members of the group have been subject to criticism from some campaigners on whistleblowing law reform, questioning their transparency and accountability, following Sir Norman Lamb's resignation from the group.